Acostan13/JavaScript-Algorithms-And-Data-Structures/Algorithms and Problem Solving Patterns/Algorithms & Problem Solving Approach.md

-# Algorithms and Problem Solving Patterns
+# Algorithms and Problem Solving Approach

 ## Step 1: Understand the Problem